Alex-Space/sws-preloader/readme.txt

 == Frequently Asked Questions ==

-= I want a lot of new preloader in your plugin!
+= I want a lot of new preloaders in your plugin!
 Specially for black background(for example).
 Are you going to add something new? =

 Ofcourse!
 If I find something beautiful, I'll add that to this plugin.
 If you have something to offer please contact me through the email - spwanderer@mail.ru.
 I will add that!